o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 All of Open 3D Engine is backed with a high performance math library, designed to take advantage of modern CPU capabilities for fast and precise calculations.

-* Libraries use optimal SIMD code for x64 SSE and ARM platforms, and fallback scalar code where optimizations aren't available.
+* Libraries use optimal SIMD code for x64 SSE and ARM Neon platforms, and fallback scalar code where optimizations aren't available.

-* Transforms hold separate position, quaternion, and scale fields to reduce the number of necessary conversions.
+* SIMD-accelerated trigonometric functions that operate faster than equivalent scaler operations and are capable of performing multiple trigonometric calculations in a single call.

 ## Simplified project management